 How can you expect people to act in the best interests of the environment when they can’t even act in the best interests of themselves?

-Despite well-established and widely known health warnings many people continue to smoke; they take recreational drugs; they overeat to the point of obesity; they drink alcohol excessively; they fail to do adequate exercise.
+Despite well-established and widely known health warnings, many people continue to smoke; they take recreational drugs; they overeat to the point of obesity; they drink alcohol excessively; and they fail to do adequate exercise.

-In the developed world, more people die from conditions caused by their lifestyle (heart attack, stroke, diabetes) than by any other reason.
+In the developed world, more people die from conditions caused by their lifestyle (heart attack, stroke, diabetes) than from any other reason.
 It seems we can’t even do the right thing for ourselves.

 It’s a shocking testament to individual neglect and abuse.

-And, in relation to the environment, we’re expecting these people to think of the wider population’s well-being and, what’s more, to modify their behaviour for the benefit of others, people who they have no relationship or association with.
+And, in relation to the environment, we’re expecting these people to think of the wider population’s well-being and, what’s more, to modify their behaviour for the benefit of others, people with whom they have no relationship or association.

 That’s just not going to happen.

-If people cannot act responsibly in relation to their own behaviours how can we expect it in relation to others?
+If people cannot act responsibly in relation to their own behaviours, how can we expect them to act responsibly toward others?

 The individual is just not going to save the planet.